mholling/nswtopo/doc/command/contours.md

 # Contour Configuration
 Choose a contour interval in metres using the `--interval` option.
 A five metre interval is recommended as it conveys excellent detail and is not too dense for 1:25000 maps in most areas.
 Specify an index contour interval with the `--index` option.

 Noise in raw elevation data usually produces unsuitably rough contour lines.
 Some smoothing of the DEM removes most such artefacts.
 A default smoothing radius of 0.2mm is applied, configurable with the `--smooth` option.
-A larger radius produces smoother contours at the expense of detail.
+Increase the radius to produce smoother contours at the expense of detail.

 # Layer Position

-Use a `--after`, `--before` or `--replace` option to insert the contours in an appropriate layer position.
+Use an `--after`, `--before` or `--replace` option to insert the contours in an appropriate layer position.
 You will most likely want to replace an existing contour layer:

 ```
 nswtopo contours --replace nsw.topographic.contours map.tgz DATA_25994.zip